leios/gpu-handbook/src/content/abstractions.md

 !!! tip "A note about Macs"
     If you are running a Mac, you might not have been able to create your array on the GPU.
-    This is because Metal (the API used for GPU computation on Apple Silicon) only supports single precision (`Float32` and `Int32` for example).
+    This is because Metal (the interface used for GPU computation on Apple Silicon) only supports single precision (`Float32` and `Int32` for example).
     So to create the necessary array on a mac, specify the type for `zeros(...)` first, like so:
     ```
     julia> a = zeros(Float32, 10, 10)